 Anyone intending to sell or offer a franchise opportunity in the state of Maryland must comply with state and federal regulatory requirements, including registration requirements.
 Part of this obligation includes the preparation of a franchise disclosure document (FDD) that complies with the franchise registration and disclosure guidelines devised by the North America Securities Administrators Association.

-The Securities Division of the Maryland Office of the Attorney General manages franchise registration and enforces the franchise laws in Maryland.
+The Securities Division of the Maryland Office of the Attorney General manages franchise registration and enforces the franchise laws.
 Because the requirements are complex, franchisors often choose to work with an experienced franchise lawyer when preparing documentation, registering and renewing with the state, demonstrating qualifications for an exemption, or other franchisor-specific matters.

 The sale of a franchise is generally complex, so Maryland’s franchise laws and registration requirements have just as many facets.
 Md.
 Code, Bus.
 Reg.
 Law §14-201 defines many of the terms involved, laying the groundwork for all the state franchise laws.
 A franchise is a sales agreement to give the right to sell or distribute goods and services via a proprietary system and brand in exchange for a franchise fee of some manner.